helidon-io/helidon/declarative/README.md

 _This documentation is for developers of Helidon, or for developers of additional features for Helidon Declarative_

-A declarative programming model for Helidon SE.
+A declarative programming model for Helidon.

 _Declarative_: a programming model where we declare intention by annotating elements, to achieve functionality that would otherwise require significant programming effort

 Rules for Helidon Declarative:

-1. Required APIs will be part of the existing SE module (Annotations, support for generated code, new APIs)
+1. Required APIs will be part of the existing Helidon module (Annotations, support for generated code, new APIs)
 2. Annotations will use the "nested" approach we have started with builders, i.e. `@Http.Path`; the class that annotations are nested in should not be used in any other way (i.e. it should not have methods); find an alternative name if an existing class would be the best fit, or deprecate existing methods and move them elsewhere (See `FaultTolerance` vs. `Ft`)